Adityams06/Dice_Roll_Simulatot/README.md

 #Dice roll simulator

-classic rolling dice simulator with touch of graphics built in Python.
+Classic rolling dice simulator with touch of graphics built in Python.

 ###How to setup a development environment